 A native of Baltimore, MD Rabbi Moskowitz resides in Huntington, NY with her husband Rabbi Steven Heneson Moskowitz, rabbi of the Congregation L'Dor V'Dor.
 She has two children, Shira and Ari.

 Rabbi Rachel Wiesenberg is the Associate Rabbi of Temple Beth Torah.
-Along with directing our Religious School K-7, she also coordinates our Jewish Teen Vibe (JTV) programming, aids in lifecycle events and leads us in prayer.
+Along with directing our Religious School K-7, she also coordinates our Teen programming, aids in lifecycle events and leads us in prayer.
 Rabbi has been serving TBT since 2010.

 Her passion for working with Jewish Youth was nurtured through her experiences as both camper and counselor at Eisner Camp in Massachusetts, as well as through her work with Panim in Washington D.C. and Birthright Israel.